andrewtblake/rails_takehome/README.md

 ```

 Select all acceptable answers:
-- [ ] The contacts.name field may be null.
+- [x] The contacts.name field may be null.
 - [ ] The contacts table has no index.
 - [ ] The table called contacts contains four different data types.
 - [ ] The table called contacts contains four different fields.
 - [ ] The contacts.address field may be null.

+The id column will have an index, and its data type (at least in
+postgres) will be bigint, making 5 types in all: varchar, integer,
+text, timestamp, and bigint.

+Although this may be different depending on the database engine, I
+believe this will be the situation for postgres.

 ## Task 4.
 Update this `readme.md` file